KDE/documentation-docs-kdenlive-org/user_interface/menu/markers_menu.rst

 Edit Marker
 -----------

 For this to work the playhead needs to be right on top of a Marker.
 If it is not you get an error on the bottom left "No Marker found at Cursor time".
-Use the :kbd:`Left` and :kbd:`Right` keys to move the playhead one frame at a time, or use them with :kbd:`ALT` to jump to the next or previous edit point (for example cuts, clip edges, Markers and Guides).
+Use the :kbd:`Left` and :kbd:`Right` keys to move the playhead one frame at a time, or use them with :kbd:`ALT` to jump to the next or previous edit point (for example cuts, clip edges, Markers and Timeline Markers).

 As Markers are properties of the clips in the Project Bin, this action changes the Marker from the clip in the Project Bin and thus in any other instance of this clip in the Timeline.